 A scanner will become an important tool in the daily work of dentists and will be used frequently.
 A good warranty will ensure that your investment in this digital technology is protected.
 You can find out what their basic warranty covers and whether the warranty can be extended.

 The Prices of Intraoral scanners vary greatly by their dealers, brands, geographical location, and sometimes promotions.
 Using a digital scanner can greatly reduce time and costs in the long run, you can compare the well-performing scanners to best leverage your budget.

 Some intraoral scanners on the market require an annual subscription for software updates.
 You need to consider not only the initial price, but also the operation and maintenance costs.
 Check if the scanner subscription is free or mandatory.

 Digital scanners have a learning curve, so training you and your colleagues to learn how to effectively use the scanner will get the most out of your purchase.
 A good product must have a nice support team, which reduces the risk of scanner failure or possible damage.
 Therefore, you need to know what kind of support and training services do they offer, by phone or online.

 Choosing the right scanner should depend on many factors such as your budget, the procedure you mainly focus on in your practice, whether that is crowns, bridges, inlays and onlays, implants, veneers, or orthodontic aligners, etc. Digital scanners offer many benefits for dental professionals and patients alike.
-Different intraoral scanners have their areas of strength, so prioritize your needs and selecting the one that will most fit your practice.
-We hope the above makes your decision making process easier.
+Different intraoral scanners have their areas of strength, so prioritize your needs and select the one that will most fit your practice.
+We hope the above makes your decision-making process easier.
 Let’s go digital!